-After studying film and scenario writing at the RITCS School of Arts in Brussels, Sarah Baur worked as assistant director between 1994 en 2000 (for Marion Hänsel, José Pinheiro and Julien Vrebos a.o.), as final editor and journalist at TV Brussel, as director at for promotional films for KVS and KULeuven.
+After studying film and scenario writing at the RITCS School of Arts in Brussels, Sarah Baur worked as assistant director from 1994 to 2000 (for Marion Hänsel, José Pinheiro, Julien Vrebos a.o.), as final editor and journalist at TV Brussel, as director at for promotional films for KVS and KULeuven.
 She also made title sequences for Studio Ket (Ketnet/VRT) and Con Brio (TV Brussel).

 In 1998, Sarah made an experimental video for the performance Kerosine / Kerosène by Dito’Dito at KunstenFestivalDesArts and again in 2004, for their performance Wanted For Love Only..